-Bob & Ron Lane were Cockneys from the East End of London, they went through the Blitz sitting under the kitchen table, where they were bombed out twice but survived.
-A distant relative Richard Lane, a bricklayer worked for Isambard K Brunel on the first Thames tunnel in the 1800s, this is also mentioned in the book “The First Thames Tunnel”.
-Grand Father on their Dad’s side was a lift engineer and made model live steam locos on a foot treadle lathe under gas light and won a prize at a model engineering show pre-war, sadly this engine was lost in the war.
+Bob & Ron Lane were Cockneys from the East End of London.
+They remember going through most of the Blitz sitting under the kitchen table.
+Bombed out twice but survived.
+Richard Lane, a distant relative, worked as a bricklayer for Isambard K Brunel on the first Thames tunnel in the 1800s.
+Mentioned in the book “The First Thames Tunnel”.
+Their Grand Father on their Dad’s side was a lift engineer.
+He made model live steam locos on a foot treadle lathe under gas light.
+Winning a prize at a pre-war model engineering show, but sadly this engine was lost in the war.

-Their dad, was also a lift engineer, made two steam locos, a freelance 2.5″ gauge, and a 5″ Evening Star (the last British Rail Steam Loco made), three reflector telescopes: a 9″ and two 12″ diam. grinding the mirrors himself.
+Their dad followed in his dad’s steps as a lift engineer.
+He made two steam locos.
+A freelance 2.5″ gauge, and a 5″ Evening Star (the last British Rail Steam Loco made), three reflector telescopes: a 9″ and two 12″ diam. grinding the mirrors himself.
 He also made two televisions, in the 1950s, and a three wheel car similar to a Reliant Robin with a V twin Jap engine.
-A very clever dad, they learnt a lot from being brought up in a workshop.
+Their dad was very clever and they learnt a lot from being brought up in a workshop.
 Ron was an apprentice tool maker and worked for Mullard Radio Valve.
-Bob was a lift engineer and fitted lifts in places from restaurants dumb waiters, to mines and ships.
+Bob was also a lift engineer, fitting lifts in places from restaurant dumb waiters, to mines and ships.

-All of the parts for the V8 glow engine were machined from solid.
-All the barrels, heads, valves, rockers, and pistons on all these engines are 8cc swept volume and all to the same design.
+A V8 glow plug engine.
+All parts machined from solid, no castings in sight.
+For all of the engines, the barrels, heads, valves, rockers, and pistons are the same 8cc swept volume design.
 The V8 has a reduction gear to drive a 24″ three blade home made prop.
 This engine would run without a prop.
-It was used in a 5th scale Hawker Hurricane MK 1 but due to a collapsed under cart the plane met its end—luckily the engine was undamaged.
+It was used in a 5th scale Hawker Hurricane MK 1 but due to a collapsed under cart the plane met its end.
+Luckily the engine was undamaged.

-The 5 cylinder radial is 40cc and has flown in a Eindecker type model; a Richard Green design.
+- 5 cylinder radial: 40cc and has flown in a Eindecker type model; a Richard Green design.

-The flat 4 32cc and flat 6 48cc were bench run as show models (Bob & Ron Lane own design).
+- Flat 4: 32cc and flat 6 48cc, only ran on the bench and became show models (Bob & Ron Lane own design).

-The Boxer twin 16cc will be fitted in a Wallis type autogyro (own design).
+- Boxer twin 16cc going to fit in a Wallis type autogyro.

 The Gas Turbine, the HD4 was designed by Harold Denver.